Amid virus fears, Trump moves away from rallies — for now

 Trump claimed that more than 100,000 people had requested tickets for the Tampa rally, an impossibility since the campaign had not yet announced the event or made tickets available.
 A campaign spokesman declined to comment.

-The campaign also canceled a “Catholics for Trump” coalition event that had been scheduled for Milwaukee next week.
+The campaign also canceled a “Catholics for Trump” coalition event, which Trump planned to attend, that had been scheduled for Milwaukee next week.
 Vice President Mike Pence also planned to stop all campaign activity for two weeks, a White House official said.
-But the campaign’s social media and text accounts sent out notes to supporters praising the president’s “aggressive and comprehensive” effort to stop the virus spread.
+The campaign’s social media and text accounts sent out notes to supporters praising the president’s “aggressive and comprehensive” effort to stop the virus spread.

 Increasingly focused on his campaign, Trump had pushed aides up until this week to continue scheduling huge rallies.
 He had hoped to use them to blunt the momentum of his likely general election foe, Biden, who offers himself as someone better positioned to respond to the coronavirus.